junyong-moon/technology-forum/README.md

   email: // an email address to the user
   registationDate: // the date when the user registrated
-  postReacted: // the list of posts that the user liked/disliked }
+  postReacted: // the list of posts that the user liked/disliked
+  isAdmin: // If the user has the permission to administrate the website }
 ```